-The Ottawa Book Awards and Prix du livre d’Ottawarecognize the top English and French books published in the previous year.
-Both awards have separate categories for fiction and non-fiction.
+Since 1985, the Ottawa Book Awards have recognized the top English and French books published in the previous year.
+Both languages have categories for fiction and non-fiction.
 All shortlisted finalists receive $1,000 and each winner receives a prize of $7,500.

-Additionally, the following awards were also presented at the ceremony:
+Additionally, the following awards will also be presented at the ceremony:

 KAGISO LESEGO MOLOPE